madeline-scyphers/boa/docs/user_guide/package_overview.rst

 Most of the time you won't need to write a launch script because BOA has an built-in launch script in its :mod:`.controller` that is called when calling `boa`.
 But if you do need more control over your launch script than the default provides, you can either subclass :class:`.Controller` or write your own launch script.
-Subclassing :class:`.Controller` might be easier if you just need to modify :meth:`.Controller.run` or :meth:`.Controller.initialize_wrapper` or :meth:`.Controller.initialize_scheduler` but can utilize the rest of the functions.
+Subclassing :class:`.Controller` might be easier if you just need to modify :meth:`.Controller.run` or :meth:`.Controller.initialize_wrapper` or :meth:`.Controller.initialize_client` but can utilize the rest of the functions.
 If you need a lot of customization, writing your own script might be easier.
 Some Custom scripts are included in the link below.